 One of the officials of Ottoman Empire Haji Mukhtar Bey traveled from Damascus to Mecca while on his Haj to trace a path for the planned railway track.
 German engineers (they have been in demand since then it seems) were engaged for the design and execution of the railway line.
 By 1908 the line was laid between Damascus and Medina.
 It reduced the pilgrimage time between the two cities from 45 days to 5 days.
 I can only imagine what a relief it would have been for the pilgrims, though the faithful would anyway travel on the strength of their faith.

 Rail Line Extension

 The Rail line was to be extended on either side, but it could never happen for various reasons.
-Two most stated reasons include the World War II and 1916 Arab Revolution.
+Two most stated reasons include World War II and the 1916 Arab Revolution.
 But another reason that also gets a mention is non-cooperation of Bedouin tribes to part with their lands for the rail line.
 I assume a combination of all these may have led to the project being abandoned mid-way.

 Jordan Hejaz Railways

 Currently, the part of old Hejaz Railways that lies in Jordan operates as Jordan Hejaz Railway.
 And runs trains connecting the length of the country through its 450 km’s of tracks or so.
 It runs passenger services that connect not only various parts of Jordan but also connects to Syria and Saudi Arabia.
 A small part of it is used by the local mining industry to port the mined produce to the port at Aqaba.
 Finally, it is a tourist attraction as a century old heritage train that runs across a desert track.
-Check their website for latest details.
+Check their website for the latest details.

 Hejaz Railways – A Tourism Product